Skip to main contentSkip to main content

 • How business (non-tech) benefits have helped drive cloud adoption.

-This information will help you become familiar with AWS even if you have never used a single cloud technology.
+This information will help you become familiar with even if you have never used a single cloud technology.
 These tasks will help you understand the broader story arc of where the cloud has been, is, and, therefore...where the cloud may be going.

 Answer the questions below